 Call for Proposals

 Who Can Apply?
-We welcome proposals by new and existing Working Groups led by faculty and academic staff at Syracuse University, Cornell University, University of Rochester, Colgate University, Hamilton College, Hobart and William Smith Colleges, Skidmore College, St. Lawrence University, Union College, Le Moyne College, and Rochester Institute of Technology.
+We welcome proposals by new and existing Working Groups led by faculty and academic staff from Syracuse University, Cornell University, University of Rochester, Colgate University, Hamilton College, Hobart and William Smith Colleges, Skidmore College, St. Lawrence University, Union College, Le Moyne College, and Rochester Institute of Technology.

-Proposal Categories + Funding Levels (effective Spring 2023)*
+Proposal Categories + Funding Levels*

 1. New Working Group: Award funding is up to $3,000.
 Once established, Working Groups may submit proposals as a Continuing Working Group in categories 2 or 3, below.

-3. Signature Events:** Ongoing Working Groups that have been active and successfully managing awards for more than two years may propose a high-impact, public Signature Event to involve three or more Corridor institutions (e.g., conference, exhibit, performance): awarded at up to $12,000.
+3. Signature Events:** Ongoing Working Groups that have been active and successfully managing awards for more than two years may propose a high-impact, public Signature Event to involve three or more Corridor institutions (e.g., conference, exhibit, performance) awarded at up to $12,000.
 Groups cannot receive Signature Event funding in consecutive years.

 *Additional funds to support accessibility are available beyond these award levels, in any category.
 Working Groups should provide a clear rationale and projected costs for any anticipated accommodation services, in the designated section of your proposal.

-**Continuing Working Groups may only apply for Activities -or- Signature Event funding for the academic year.
+**Continuing Working Groups may only apply for Activities or Signature Event funding for the academic year.

 How Do Working Groups "Work?"
 What's Required?